 Cozy throw blankets

-This article was written by the owner of this website, Sarah G. Bickle, M.Psy (Candidate).
-Sarah is offering online mental health therapy at a reduced rate of $95 during the COVID-19 pandemic.
+This article was written by the owner of this website, Sarah G. Bickle, M.Psy., R.P.
+(Qualifying).
+Sarah is offering online mental health therapy during the COVID-19 pandemic.
 She is also recruiting research participants for a study on treatment development for survivors of sexual trauma.

 Did you find any of these helpful?
 We'd love to hear about it!